smclark86/100-days-of-code/log.md

 **Thoughts**: This is my first new problem since last week.
 Even with the review I am feeling a little confused.
 I feel like this exercise should be easy to figure out, but I haven't tried Googling yet, which was maybe a bit over-confident, as I have not had to do an exercise like this before.
 This one has me creating a function that sums the values in an array.
 I think maybe the reason I can't think clearly is just because I haven't been getting enough sleep.
 I have been pulling several all-nighters recently as I am now in the last 4 weeks of my BSN program, and am working daily on my capstone project.
 I just barely had the willpower to work on an hour of coding practice before bed, so I will continue working on this same problem tomorrow.

+### Day 40: July 19, Wednesday - 0 hours

+**Today's Progress**: Up all night working on capstone project, so no time to code.

+**Thoughts**: I hate to miss a day of coding practice, but I am really trying to get this capstone project finished.
+I was up all night working on that, and I need to sleep.
+The up-side is that there are only 4 weeks left until I'm finished with my BSN degree!
+I'll make up this day at the end of the 100 days.